WestpacGEL/GEL-next/README.md

 npm i -D tailwindcss postcss autoprefixer
 ```

-GEL is using [Tailwind](https://tailwindcss.com/docs/installation) for styling.
-Highly likely you will be using `GEL` with `Next.js` or `Vite`.
-Therefore, follow the [framework specific installation guide](https://tailwindcss.com/docs/installation/framework-guides) for Tailwind.
+GEL is using [Tailwind](https://tailwindcss.com/) for styling.
+Visit the [Tailwind docs](https://tailwindcss.com/docs/installation/framework-guides) to learn more about installation and usage.

 ### Installation